Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/GeneralUncategorizedLog.md

 ## Authentication

 We are currently not supporting proper authentication so we can focus on deploying.
-We handle current user with a singleton service that relies on localStorage.
+We handle current user with a singleton service that relies on Blazored library localStorage.